 The food you choose to eat not only determines whether you can still fit into that wedding dress or graduation gown, but it also determines the health of your teeth and gums.
 Most dentists are concerned about the sugar intake of American’s.
 Soft drinks, sweetened fruit beverages, and other less than healthy snack choices all have little to no nutritional value, while containing high levels of sugar that can reek havoc on your oral health.
 If you are planning a big event, just as your doctor would recommend we suggest limit or avoid sugary foods.
 You will feel better, even less bloated and you will be able to reduce your likelihood of getting cavities.

-Remember that I, Dr. Beadnell, and my staff are highly professional people who have your best interest at heart.
+Remember that I, Dr. Beadnell, and my staff are highly professional people at our SW Portland dental office who have your best interest at heart.
 We are here to help you and improve your health!